geoadmin/service-search-wsgi/README.md

 #### Database access

-Right now the database is being accessed to validate, if the <topic> in the search path exists or not.
-It is not even being filtered on this.
-It is just a validation.
+Right now the database BOD is being accessed , to retrieve the <topics> and to do <translations> on labels.
-And the <translations> are being accessed to translate some labels of the returned results.

 ### Linting and formatting your work